franciscovfonseca/GenAI-Security-Agent/README.md

     style D fill:#ff4444,color:#fff
 ```

-> Every component in this architecture contains at least one intentional security flaw.
+> Every component in this architecture contains at least one security flaw.
 The assessment mapped all of them.

 ---